NachoColl/blockchain-web-services/docs/index.md

   <span style="font-size:14px">Figure 5.
 Customers managing Fees to call smart contracts.</span>
 </p>

-Blockchain Web Services implements an innovative approach: <strong>our platform trades with any required funding in real-time</strong>, so users do not have to deal with it.
+Blockchain Web Services implements an innovative approach: our platform trades with any required funding in real-time, so users do not have to deal with it.

 <p align="center" style="padding-bottom:10px; padding-top:20px;">
   <img width="80%" src="img/Real-TimeFees.jpeg" /><br/>
   <span style="font-size:14px">Figure 6.
 Fees trading and Blockchain Web Services token circular economy.</span>
 </p>

-Customers call the platform API as often as required, wihout having to worry about blockchain fundings, and pay a bill at the end of the period.
-This is similar to what customers currently do when utilizing any other online service or API.
+Customers call the platform API as often as required, and pay a bill at the end of the period.

 ## A smart contract Marketplace Community

 Blockchain communities are an essential element to driving continued growth.

-When it comes to smart contracts, a unified approach from both developers as well as the companies looking for their services is essentiali in order for all parties to effectively grow and expand.
+When it comes to smart contracts, a unified approach from both developers as well as the companies looking for their services is essential in order for all parties to effectively grow and expand.
 It was in a recent article that Jack Dorsey, billionaire entrepreneur, said that it was the “network and community” behind cryptocurrency and blockchain projects which he sees as being the most crucial for advancement.

 We incorporate a marketplace of smart contracts, where experienced blockchain developers will publish their work (and get a profit from it), and companies will find best-in-class solutions that are easy to use through our API approach.